Aurel-R/cma/README.md

 This API allocate contiguous memory (CM) to perform IPC mechanisms for share complex (and large) objects containing pointers (like list, binary tree and graph for example).
-It is based on pointers arithmetic to not use data duplication and serialization.
+It is based on pointers arithmetic to not use data duplication.

 # HOWTO
 *Refer to 'examples' directory (only posix shared memory for the moment)*